Coraliuky/docs/docs/guides/hardware_support/npu_docs/paddle_install_en.md

 ## Uninstallation

-Run the following command to uninstall Paddle:
+Run the following command to uninstall the PaddlePaddle NPU version:

 ```bash
 pip uninstall paddlepaddle-npu